import-js/eslint-plugin-import/docs/rules/no-cycle.md

 This rule does _not_ detect imports that resolve directly to the linted module;
 for that, see [`no-self-import`].

+This rule ignores type-only imports in Flow and TypeScript syntax (`import type` and `import typeof`), which have no runtime effect.

 ## Rule Details